jonathan-fielding/DigitalOceanCLI/README.md

 <pre><code>digitalocean --new</code></pre>

-You will then be asked a series of questions about your droplet
+You will then be asked a series of questions about your droplet, afterwards we will even tell you the cost per month so you don't have any nasty surprises at the end of the month

 ###Add SSH Key
 To create a new ssh key run the command